OpenAMEE/amee-ruby/README.txt

 If you do not use this facility, you will have to create your own connection objects and manage them yourself, which you can do using AMEE::Connection#new

+Instead of using an amee.yml file, you can set ENV['AMEE_USERNAME'], ENV['AMEE_PASSWORD'] and ENV['AMEE_SERVER'] to achieve the same effect.
+This is useful for deploying to environments like Heroku, for instance.

 There is a helper for ActiveRecord models which should be linked to an AMEE profile.
 By adding: